alondraorn/DH150-UX/assignment5/README.md

 Does: Filters her search according to location and guest rating, continuously scrolls through hotels

 Feels: Overwhelmed by the amount of accomodation options, confused and does not know how to sort through them in an efficient manner

-Goals: Book package deals for business trips, with high-rated accomodations in good locations

 ## Scenarios